Accenture/adop-docker-compose/_docs/quickstart.md

 1. Log in using the username and password you specified in the quickstart script.
     - These can also be found in your "platform.secrets.sh" file

+1. Update the docker-machine security group in the AWS console to permit inbound http traffic on port 80 (from the machine(s) from which you want to have access only), also UDP on 25826 and 12201 from 127.0.0.1/32.